I-TECH/openmrs-module-kenyaemr/README.md

 Overview
 --------

-Initial ITECH work on an OpenMRS-based EMR for the Kenya MoH
+Initial ITECH work on an OpenMRS-based EMR for the Kenya MoH, built on OpenMRS 1.9.1

-Requirements
+Installation
 ------------
-* OpenmRS 1.9.1
-* UI Framework module 2.0
-* UI Library module 2.0
+Build the distro project to create a zip archive of all required modules.
+This should then be extracted into your OpenMRS modules repository folder.

 Accreditation
 -------------